fotonauts/activr/README.md

 end
 ```

-An entity represents one of your application's model involved in activities.
+An entity represents one of your application's model involved the activity.

 Entity's class is inferred thanks to entity name, so by default the `:picture` entity have the `Picture` class, but you can still provide the `:class` option to specify another class.